 The Feline Fine Township Chamber of Commerce sets up a multi-employer retirement for all of its business members.
 Meow’s Tavern, the Cathlete’s Foot, and The Just Kitten Comedy Club all want to offer a retirement plan to their employees, but don’t have the resources to offer one themselves.

 They can simply join the Feline Fine Chamber, gaining access to the ARP, and BOOM, their employees can start saving for retirement.

 Now, it’s important to understand—only Feline Fine Chamber members would be eligible to join this ARP.
 Dogtown businesses, for example, would not be able to join the Feline Fine Chamber ARP since they’re in Dogtown.

 Okay, okay, but will the new rule work?

-So yes, while the DOL has finalized the rule and it will go into effect on September 30, 2019, it’s possible that any cost savings are already baked into the system.
+So yes, while the rule went into effect September 30, 2019, it’s possible that any cost savings are already baked into the system.

 Another drawback of ARPs is the lack of control individual employers will have with certain aspects of their shared retirement plan.
 Investment options, for example, may be limited to mutual funds from a particular asset manager, and many people may want a greater selection of options.
 Likewise, if an employer wanted to integrate its 401(k) offering with its payroll platform, it’s possible that an ARP’s choice wouldn’t allow for that.